 Calculating Stem Water Potential

 To find baseline stem water potential (i.e., what water potential to expect under wet soil conditions for your date and time of sampling), select the CIMIS weather station closest to your orchard, or with the most similar climatic conditions.
 Use the map on the right to help select the most appropriate station, then select the station, date, and approximate time of your pressure chamber readings and press ‘update.’
-Temperature, relative humidity, and baseline water potential values for almond, prune, walnut, and grape (both SWP and LWP) will be displayed.
+Temperature, relative humidity, and baseline water potential values (in bars) for almond, prune, walnut, and grape (both SWP and LWP) will be displayed.